ProfessorCoal/docker/docs/reference/commandline/create.md

     $ docker create -it --storage-opt size=120G fedora /bin/bash

 This (size) will allow to set the container rootfs size to 120G at creation time.
-User cannot pass a size less than the Default BaseFS Size.
-This option is only available for the `devicemapper`, `btrfs`, and `zfs` graph drivers.
+This option is only available for the `devicemapper`, `btrfs`, `overlay2`, `windowsfilter` and `zfs` graph drivers.
+For the `devicemapper`, `btrfs`, `windowsfilter` and `zfs` graph drivers, user cannot pass a size less than the Default BaseFS Size.
+For the `overlay2` storage driver, the size option is only available if the backing fs is `xfs` and mounted with the `pquota` mount option.
+Under these conditions, user can pass any size less then the backing fs size.

 ### Specify isolation technology for container (--isolation)